PortCallOptimisation/port-call-event-format/manuals/Manual_convert_berthplan_to_events.md

     "location": {
       // Since our terminal only has berths and always knows the berth, it can always use berth "type": "berth",
-      // Our terminal already has GLNs assigned to all berths, so can use these "gln": "0061414000031",
       "name": "Gilo 1"
     },
     "context": {